-I am a Lecturer (Assistant Professor) in Human-Computer Interaction at the University of Bath.
+I am a Senior Lecturer (Associate Professor) in Human-Computer Interaction at the University of Bath.

 I have a broad publication record in premiere international conferences such as CHI, UIST, UbiComp/IMWUT, and TOCHI and my work has been covered by media outlets such as the BBC, New Scientist, Reuters, the Telegraph, and Wired.